mSvcBench/muBench/examples/README.md

 # Alibaba derived applications and traces
-The alibaba folder contains the Matlab code we used to create 30 applications from [Alibaba microservice traces] (https://github.com/alibaba/clusterdata/tree/master/cluster-trace-microservices-v2021).
+The `Alibaba` folder contains the Matlab code we used to create 30 applications from [Alibaba microservice traces] (https://github.com/alibaba/clusterdata/tree/master/cluster-trace-microservices-v2021).

 The traces-mbench.zip file contains parallel (`par` folder) and sequential (`seq` folder) traces of these applications.
 Each application has its folder that contain the traces and a `servicemesh.json`. file that can be used to generate the `workmodel.json` file through the `WorkModelGenerator`.